Organization Memberships

 Does the admin use a seat?

-Do pending invites take up seats?
+Do outstanding invitations take up seats?

 No. The acceptance flow checks the invited email address directly.